ShirinG/shirinsplayground/content/page/conferences_podcasts_webinars.md

 ## Past talks, webinars, podcasts, etc.

-- At this year's data2day conference on October 20th 2020 I talked about **The Good, the Bad and the Ugly: how (not) to visualize data**.
+- At this year's data2day conference on October 20th 2020 I talked about [The Good, the Bad and the Ugly: how (not) to visualize data](https://www.data2day.de/lecture.php?id=12321&source=0).
 You can find the German [slides here](https://docs.google.com/presentation/d/e/2PACX-1vR4pD2EmW9Gzxr1Q3qwgjEYkU64o2-ThlX1mXqfNQ2EKteVUVt6Qg2ImEKKi9XLv-Iutb3lD8esLyU7/pub?start=false&loop=false&delayms=3000) and the code to create all plots [here](https://shirinsplayground.netlify.app/2020/10/goodbadugly/).
+You can watch the video recording of my talk (German) [here](https://vimeo.com/ondemand/data2day2020/486542615).

 <br>